 “Women can get more income through trading, investing and virtual spending of Bitcoin.
 And the token economy can democratize access to capital through, for instance, security token offerings.”

 Many of today’s projects created by women are not only competitive with those created by men but also can outperform their peers.
 The implementation of the well-known Lighting Network protocol was made possible by its founder, Elizabeth Stark.
 Key decisions at Coinbase are made not only by Brian Armstrong but also by Katherine Hawn, a member of the company's board of directors.
-Also, Tony Lane Casserley co-founded Cointelegraph, and the chief operating officer of ConsenSys is Carolyn Reckhou.
+Also, the chief operating officer of ConsenSys is Carolyn Reckhou.

 Coindance data confirms that the Wild West is slowly but surely acquiring a female face — the number of women in blockchain technology has grown from 8% to 12% in the past two years.
 This includes bad projects as well, as the infamous scam project OneCoin — which reportedly raised 4 billion euros — was founded by Ruzha Ignatova.
 Isn’t it also the Wild West in its female manifestation?